-To view a video of this sermon, please click here.
+(This sermon has been transcribed from live video.
+To view a video of this sermon, please click here.)

 One of the things that I’ve come to become aware about myself, and it’s not something I like to admit, but I’ve discovered that as I’ve gotten to a certain age, as I pass that 50-year mark in my life, I’ve become a little grumpy.
 I’ve become a little bit grumpy about things.
 And it’s not that I’ve become dissatisfied with life or I’m going through period of difficulty.
 I’ve become grumpy about certain things that I have spent too much of my life worrying about.
 I’ve spent way too much time consumed with something that has eaten me up and it really should not bother me anymore.
 I need to be liberated from it.